francescoo22/masters-thesis/chapters/3-Related-Work.typ

 == Systems for controlling Aliasing

 In recent decades, extensive research has been conducted to address the issue of aliasing.
-The book "Aliasing in Object-Oriented Programming" @Aliasing-OOP provides a comprehensive survey of the latest techniques for managing aliasing in object-oriented programming.
+The book _Aliasing in Object-Oriented Programming_ @Aliasing-OOP provides a comprehensive survey of the latest techniques for managing aliasing in object-oriented programming.

 === Controlling aliasing with uniqueness

+// TODO: decidere se usare virgolette o corsivo per linear logi, uniqueness locic ecc.

 A uniqueness type system distinguishes values referenced no more than once from values that can be referenced multiple times in a program.
-Harrington's "uniqueness logic" @uniqueness-logic provides a formalization of concept of uniqueness.
+Harrington's _Uniqueness Logic_ @uniqueness-logic provides a formalization of the concept of uniqueness.

+Uniqueness logic might seem similar to the more well-known _Linear Logic_.
+_Linearity and Uniqueness: An Entente Cordiale_ @An-Entente-Cordiale describes the differences between linearity and uniqueness and shows how they can coexist.

+#v(1em)

 The common trait of all systems based on uniqueness is that a reference declared as unique points to an object that is not accessible by any other unknown reference.
-Moreover, the unique status of a reference can be dropped at any point of the program.
+Moreover, the unique status of a reference can be dropped at any point in the program.

 #v(1em)